 - Send the follow-up email within 24 hours of your interview.

-- Proofread your email and then have someone else proofread it as well.
+- Proofread your email.
+Have someone else proofread it as well.

-- Add a question at the end of your email to ensure you receive a response, such as “When can I expect to hear back about the position?”
+- Add a question at the end of your email to hopefully ensure you receive a response, such as “When can I expect to hear back about the position?” or "Is there any other information I can provide?"

 - Be patient when waiting for a response.
 Don’t send multiple follow-up emails.
-Sending multiple follow-up emails will come across that you lack confidence and don’t respect the company’s time.
+Sending multiple emails will come across that you lack confidence and don’t respect the farm or agribuisness's time.

 Creating a Follow-Up Email: